IvoSt98/anime-one-piece-quiz/README.md

 The project was deployed to GitHub Pages using the following steps...

+Before the deployment of the project:
+1. With the command `git add.`, all at the command line prompt in your local project directory to add the files or changes to the repository.
+2. After, the command `git commit -m` permanently stores the contents of the index in the local repository.
+3. In the end, `git push` is used - to upload local repository content to a remote repository.

+Deployment of the project:
 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/IvoSt98/anime-one-piece-quiz?tab=readme-ov-file#future-features)
 2. At the top of the Repository (not the top of the page), locate the "Settings" Button on the menu.
 -Alternatively, Click [Here](https://github.com/IvoSt98/anime-one-piece-quiz/settings) for a GIF demonstrating the process starting from Step 2.